SpruceKit

 Introduction

-Using DIDKit CLI to generate a did-web is a fairly simple process, although it might not be intuitive for some just from reading the DIDKit-CLI documentation and the did-web specification.
+Using DIDKit CLI to generate a did-web is a fairly simple process, although it might not be intuitive for some just from reading the and the did-web specification.
 For that reason, we've created this page to walk you through the steps.

 Picking a DID